dart-lang/sdk/pkg/dev_compiler/USAGE.md

 For code that statically type checks, DDC can be used to generate EcmaScript 6 (ES6) code:

-    $ dartdevc -o out main.dart
+    $ dartdevc -o out/main.js lib1.dart main.dart

-The generated output will be in 'out/foo.js'.
-DDC generates one ES6 file per library.
-It is a modular compiler: the whole program is not necessary.
+The generated output will be in 'out/main.js'.
+DDC generates one ES6 file per module.
+It is a modular compiler: the whole program is not necessary, but you may need to pass in summaries from other modules using `-s`.

-## Running in Server Mode

-DDC output may be tested most easily in [Chrome ](https://www.google.com/chrome/browser/desktop/).
-It runs in Chrome 47 and later.
-Launch a local server via:

-    $ dartdevc --server main.dart

-## Testing in Chrome

-Launch Chrome at the URL shown by the above (e.g., http://localhost:8080).
-Remember to open the Developer Tools to see the output of a print.

-DDC does not fully support ```dart:html```, but it does allow raw access to the JavaScript DOM.
-See our [modified version](https://github.com/dart-lang/dev_compiler/blob/master/test/codegen/sunflower/sunflower.dart) of Dart Sunflower for an example.

 ## Feedback